 Our online marketplace builder gives you a platform where you can bring together multiple product sellers and merchants.
 You can have an individual seller with just one product listing or you can have a small business with multiple listings.
 Small businesses can build entire web stores with their seller accounts and you can pull up products from their web stores into your own online marketplace.
-You don't need any programmers or designers - our online marketplace platform lets you build a marketplace with just a few simple clicks.
+You don't need any programmers or designers - our online marketplace builder lets you start a marketplace with just a few simple clicks.

 The tech is simple.
 The real challenge is getting enough product vendors onboard who will supply products to your marketplace.
 The first few will be tough cause that is when you are still figuring out the system and have close to a zero market.
 However, many small businesses struggle to market their products and this is one of the core problems of ecommerce.
 They may be great craftsmen but figuring out how to sell online and shipping out products day after day can be areas that they require help with.
 Create a marketplace that addresses these problems and you have a shot at being a real success.